th7as/mdn-quick-search/README.md

 ## Settings

-This extension contributes the following setting:
+This extension contributes the following settings:

 * `mdnQuickSearch.searchIndexUrl`: URL of the MDN search index json file.
+* `mdnQuickSearch.alwaysUseBuiltInSearchIndex`: If enabled then always uses the built-in search index, otherwise the newest search index is loaded from `mdnQuickSearch.searchIndexUrl` and the built-in one is used only in case of failure.

 ## Search Hints